nicolasigor/Sleep-EEG-Event-Detector/README.md

 ## Roadmap

-- [x] Paper officially published online (jan 2nd, 2024)
+- [x] Paper officially published online. (jan 2nd, 2024)
 - [x] Share a working (but messy) code.
 The existing code uses tensorflow 1, which is deprecated.
-As a temporary fix, tensorflow 1 behaviour is requested to tensorflow 2 at import time.
+As a temporary fix, tensorflow 1 behaviour is requested to tensorflow 2 at import time. (jan 8th, 2024)
 - [ ] Clean, update and simplify.
 Migrate from tensorflow 1 to tensorflow 2.
 - [ ] Generate and share working checkpoints.